inmotionsoftware/PERNCodeChallenge/README.md

 - GET /user/logout
 - logs the current user out
+- response schema: "Created"

 - GET /movies
-- returns a list of all movies (would be helpful to seed the database with some movies)
+- returns a list of all movies (would be helpful to seed the database with some movies, the UI for adding movies isn't functional)
 - response schema:
   [
     {